-The principals of EQware worked together for years before EQware was created.
-This history included integrated circuit design and test, extensive embedded firmware, sophisticated wireless protocols, and real-time systems development at a local NW company.
-Their experience was, and is, wide and deep.
-As the century came to an end so did this NW company and the principals moved on to work on various new technologies.
+Our principals worked together for years before EQware was created.
+Their history includes integrated circuit design and testing, extensive embedded firmware, sophisticated wireless protocols, and real-time systems development at a local NW company.
+Their experience is wide and deep.
+As the century came to an end, so did this NW company, but the principals moved on to work with various new technologies.

 After a few years of contracting for others, Dennis decided to work for himself in January of 2003, as EQware Engineering.
 Over the next year, he worked as a consultant while continuing to learn the details of running a small business.
-On January 1st of 2004, Dennis incorporated EQware Engineering, Inc. During 2005, long time associates, Van and Jim, joined the company.
-As owners, officers, and employees, the Three Amigos became the principals of EQware.
-In 2006, EQware hired a part-time office manager to make sure the bills were paid and payroll timely while the rest of EQware worked as engineers and project managers.
+In 2004, Dennis incorporated EQware Engineering, Inc. During 2005, long time associates Van and Jim joined the company.
+As owners, officers, and employees, these Three Amigos became the principals of EQware.
+In 2006, EQware hired a part-time office manager to handle bills and payroll, freeing the gang to devote themselves entirely to engineering projects.

 From the beginning, EQware has developed strong relationships with many outstanding independent contractors.
-Almost every project included some of these associates, allowing EQware to tackle more work and handle larger projects.
+Almost every project included some of these associates, allowing EQware to tackle more and larger projects.
 Over the years, EQware has added to its internal staff with caution and selectivity.
 These include one long-time associate turned employee, and more recently a few college graduates, each from the top of their class.
-These young engineers combined with more senior engineers have created an outstanding corporate dynamic, integrating mature, experienced engineers with fresh, latest technologies engineers.
+As a result, we have created an outstanding corporate dynamic, integrating mature, experienced engineers with fresh, cutting-edge tech talent.

 Green Technology — EQware has a long history of environmentally friendly technology projects.
-Our engineers have worked on projects which are instrumental in making alternative energy sources feasible.
+Our engineers have worked on projects which have been instrumental in making alternative energy sources feasible.

-Accessibility Technology — Some of our proudest work has been in accessibility technologies, particularly for the blind community.
-At EQware, we firmly believe in products which allow for people with disabilities to participate in education and the sciences, and we have always been eager to work on such projects.
+Accessibility Technology — At EQware, we firmly believe in products which allow for people with disabilities to participate in education and the sciences, and we have always been eager to work on such projects.
+Some of our proudest work has been in in this area, particularly for the blind community.

 EQware is made up of a tight team of engineers and a strong collaboration with some of the best contractors in the trade.
 All EQware engineers are able to work together as a unit as well as on their own.
 In working with EQware, you will quickly realize the talent, experience, and excitement each one of these engineers possess.

-Dennis' electronic career includes numerous embedded development programs requiring the special skills unique to small, low power, and wireless devices.
+His career includes numerous embedded development programs, many requiring the special skills unique to small, low power, and wireless devices.
 Dennis has also been responsible for high-reliability modulation equipment and wireless test tools; he has even managed back-office systems development in support of new wireless technologies.
 Over the years, he has ventured into portable, low-power devices, multimedia technologies and many other wireless systems.

 Dennis is a native Oregonian.
-He spent 10 years in the Air Force as a jet pilot, retiring as a Captain to pursue his love of electronics and software.
-He is the father of three and husband to his wife Bonnie.
-He enjoys all sorts of music and plays classical on piano.
+He spent 10 years in the Air Force as a jet pilot, retiring as a Captain to pursue his love of electronics and software He is the father of three, and husband to his wife Bonnie.
+He enjoys all sorts of music and plays classical piano.

-Jim Collar has over thirty years of professional experience in software engineering, often near the hardware/software interface.
+Jim has over thirty years of professional experience in software engineering, often near the hardware/software interface.
 His career is highlighted by 13+ years developing firmware for pager wristwatches and modulation equipment used in the Seiko MessageWatch system.
-These years gave Jim a solid knowledge of development of a wireless protocol and associated receiver algorithms, in this case implemented by highly optimized assembly code.
-Mask-programmed watch software demanded extremely high Q/A, and Jim participated in many aspects of these efforts.
-Since 2000, he has contracted in various technologies including server management, Bluetooth Low Energy, Linux device drivers, 2.4GHz sensors, production test tools, firmware updates, and so-on.
+These years gave Jim a solid knowledge of wireless protocol development and associated receiver algorithms, implemented by highly optimized assembly code.
+Mask-programmed watch software demands extremely high Q/A, and Jim participated in many aspects of these efforts.
+Since 2000, he has contracted in various technologies including server management, Bluetooth Low Energy, Linux device drivers, 2.4GHz sensors, production test tools, firmware updates, and more.
 Jim enjoys the challenges of developing real-time systems using innovative techniques to overcome constraints and increase performance.

-Jim also has proven management and technical leadership skills.
-Larger projects are handled through coordinated efforts of EQware engineers that benefit from leadership skills of folks like Jim.
-Customer interfaces are also benefited through his good scheduling and status reporting skills.
-Analyzing requirements, writing specifications, and carrying out various degrees of quality assurance programs are all within Jim's abilities.
+Jim's proven management and technical leadership skills are a significant asset on EQware's larger projects, while customers benefit directly from Jim's scheduling and status reporting skills.
+Analyzing requirements, writing specifications, and carrying out various degrees of quality assurance programs are all among Jim's talents.

-Jim has always lived in the Western US with his most influential years spent growing up in Idaho.
-He gained his B.S. in Computer Science from the College of Engineering at the University of Idaho in 1985.
-Before that time, Jim learned about common sense working on cars, working in restaurants, and doing construction work in Boise, ID.
-Jim is a family man, a guitar player and an avid fly fisherman.
+Jim has always lived in the Western US with his most formative years spent growing up in Idaho.
+He earned his BS in Computer Science from the College of Engineering at the University of Idaho in 1985.
+Prior to that, Jim developed common sense working on cars, and in restaurants and construction in Boise, Idaho.
+Jim is a family man, guitar player and an avid fly fisherman.